 In January staff received direction from the Metro Council on a set of draft outcomes, six priority investment area and key criteria for project selection, advancing racial equity and increasing the region's climate resiliency.
-Staff seeks further Metro Council direction on options and questions to explore further through engagement and analysis, including the size range and relative level of investments in each program area in a potential bond measure.
+At a work session on Feb.
+19, Council provided further direction on the bond renewal's size and relative level of investments in each program area.